Sealed Air

-Sealed Air Corporation, doing business as SEE, is an American packaging company known for its Cryovac food packaging and Bubble Wrap cushioning packaging.
-It is headquartered in Charlotte, North Carolina, United States, and led by Emile Chammas, Dustin Semach, and Patrick Kivits, who are its chief operating officer, president, and CEO respectively.
-The company had over $5.5 billion in revenues in 2023.
+Sealed Air Corporation is an American packaging company known for its Cryovac food packaging and Bubble Wrap cushioning packaging.
+It is headquartered in Charlotte, North Carolina, United States, and led by Dustin Semach, president and CEO.
+The company had $5.4 billion in revenues in 2024.

 In November 2025, private equity firm Clayton, Dubilier & Rice agreed to acquire the company for a total enterprise value of $10.3 billion.
+This was completed on April 9, 2026.

 History

 In 1957, American engineer Alfred W. Fielding and Swiss inventor Marc Chavannes sought to invent plastic wallpaper with a paper backing.
 While the wallpaper failed, Fielding and Chavannes realized that their invention could be a packing material.
 Sealed Air was founded in 1960 based on this invention of Bubble Wrap.
 The same year, Sealed Air raised $85,000 in its initial public offering.
 Fielding was executive vice president and a director of Sealed Air until his retirement in 1987, while Chavannes worked mostly as a consultant.

 Shortly after a 1998 business restructuring of the global conglomerate W.R.
 Grace Company-Conn, the original Sealed Air was merged into Grace subsidiary W. R. Grace & Co.
 NY, and the surviving company was named W. R. Grace & Co.
 Soon this W.R.
 Grace & Co renamed itself Sealed Air, the name of the current entity, but now a vastly larger corporation due to the Grace components.
 Years later, in 2002, this Sealed Air Corporation was required to pay to W. R. Grace Company-Conn $728 million to settle bankruptcy and fraud allegations brought against the original merger.
 T.J.
 Dermot Dunphy was CEO from 1971 to 2000.
 An Oxford University graduate who received his MBA from Harvard Business School, he became chairman of Kildare Enterprises, LLC in November 2000 after leaving Sealed Air.
 During his tenure at Sealed Air, sales grew from $5 million to $3 billion.